docker/docs/docker-for-windows/index.md

 ![Docker Cloud sign-in](images/docker-cloud-menu.png)

-Then use the Docker for Mac menu to create, view, or navigate directly to your Cloud resources, including **organizations**, **repositories**, and **swarms**.
+Then use the Docker for Windows menu to create, view, or navigate directly to your Cloud resources, including **organizations**, **repositories**, and **swarms**.

 Check out these [Docker Cloud topics](/docker-cloud/index.md) to learn more: